Thomas Joseph Connolly: Priesthood

 Connolly served as private secretary to Gorman from 1948 until 1949, when he was sent to study canon law at the Catholic University of America in Washington, D.C.
 He earned a Licentiate of Canon Law in 1951, and a doctorate from the Pontifical Lateran University in Rome in 1952.
-Following his return to Reno, Connolly became an assistant pastor at St. Thomas Aquinas Cathedral.
-After serving at St. Joseph Parish in Elko, Nevada, and St. Albert the Great Church in Reno, he became pastor of St. Teresa of Avila Parish in Carson City, Nevada, from 1968 to 1971.
+Following his return to Reno, Connolly was assigned as an assistant pastor at St. Thomas Aquinas Cathedral.
+After serving at St. Joseph Parish in Elko, Nevada, and St. Albert the Great Church in Reno, he became pastor in 1968 of St. Teresa of Avila Parish in Carson City, Nevada.

 Bishop of Baker

-On May 4, 1971 Connolly was appointed bishop of the Diocese of Baker by Pope Paul VI.
-He received his episcopal ordination on June 30, 1971, from Archbishop Robert Dwyer, with Bishops Gorman and Michael Green serving as co-consecrators.
-In accord with the reforms of the Second Vatican Council, Connolly established a priests' council, an annual presbyteral assembly, a sisters' council, and a diocesan pastoral council with lay participation.
+On May 4, 1971, Connolly was appointed bishop of Baker by Pope Paul VI.
+He received his episcopal ordination on June 30, 1971, at Saint Francis de Sales Cathedral in Baker, Oregon, from Archbishop Robert Dwyer, with Bishops Gorman and Michael Green serving as co-consecrators.

+In accord with the reforms of the Second Vatican Council in Rome, Connolly established a priests' council, an annual presbyteral assembly, a sisters' council, and a diocesan pastoral council with lay participation.
 He oversaw a large-scale renovation of St. Francis de Sales Cathedral in the early 1980s.
-He also scheduled regular Masses in Spanish, established a program to assist undocumented immigrants to apply for citizenship, and ordained the first class of permanent deacons for the diocese.
+He also scheduled regular Spanish-language masses, established a program to assist undocumented immigrants in applying for American citizenship, and ordained the first class of permanent deacons for the diocese.

 Retirement and legacy

 Upon reaching the mandatory retirement age of 75, Connolly submitted his letter of resignation to Pope John Paul II in July 1997.
 His resignation was accepted on November 19, 1999, and Reverend Robert F. Vasa of the Diocese of Lincoln was named as his successor.
-Thomas Connolly died in April 2015, at age 92.
+Thomas Connolly died in Beaverton, Oregon, on April 2015, at age 92.